mohnjiles/torchruntime-uv/README.md

 torchruntime.configure()
 ```

+### (Optional) Step 3.
+Test torch
+Run `python -m torchruntime test` to run a set of tests to check whether the installed version of torch is working correctly.

 ## Customizing packages
 By default, `python -m torchruntime install` will install the latest available `torch`, `torchvision` and `torchaudio` suitable on the user's platform.